kestal/univers/Magic/The Praeter.md

 The magical beast are standing between the two dimensions, while the elves are more uniques.

 ## The art of magic
+An uninitiated who don't open his spirit can't feel the praeter, even when he's near a place of power.

+Therefor, becoming a wizard is a long journey of pilgrimage to places of power to learn to open his spirit to feel and get used to the praeter.
+It's nothing like book reading.

+Once the initiated reach a certain level, he can enter the praeter properly.
+Then he must remain in these low bonds sources of power to progressively reach the level where he can use the praeter to cast spells.

+The use of strong bonds sources of power requires a way more important training and is reserved for talented wizards.

 The strength and the length of a spell are limited by both the caster and, if used, the source of power.

 Performing magic is exhausting for the caster, as draining energy from the praeter requires a great concentration.
 Although it can't injure the caster physically, it still can faint him in extreme cases.

-Casting does not require any gesture, lyrics or ritual, but it needs almost always a source of power.
+Casting does not require any gesture, lyrics or ritual.

-Becoming a wizard is a long journey of pilgrimage to places of power to feel and get used to the praeter, nothing like book reading.
-Once the initiated reach a certain level, he can open his spirit and enter the praeter properly.

-Then he must remain in these low bonds sources of power to progressively reach the level where he can use the praeter to cast spells.
-The use of strong bonds sources of power requires a way more important training and is reserved for talented wizards.